backmesh/site/docs/selfhost.md

 # Self host

 Backmesh is open source and is hosted Cloudflare's Workers and [KV](https://developers.cloudflare.com/kv/) which both have a generous free tier.
 This tutorial will get Backmesh deployed to your own account.
-Check out the pricing and usage limits for the different [Cloudflare worker plans](https://developers.cloudflare.com/workers/platform/limits/).
+Check out the pricing and usage limits for the different [Cloudflare worker plans](https://developers.cloudflare.com/workers/platform/limits/) and the [KV datstore](https://developers.cloudflare.com/kv/platform/pricing/).
 Go ahead and create a Cloudflare account [first](https://dash.cloudflare.com) if you don't have one.
 Make sure you have npm and yarn installed as well.

 1. Clone the backmesh repo and install its dependencies